Expert Electrical

 C = Combine

-The most common systems are TT and TN.
-A few countries, such as Norway, use the IT system.
-The table below table lists examples of the Earthing Systems used for public distribution (LV Consumers) in a few countries.
+The most common systems used are TT and TN.
+Some countries, such as Norway, use the IT system.
+A summary of the Earthing Systems used for public distribution in different countries is shown below.

 public distribution (LV Consumers)